NWUHEP/ntupleProducer/README.md

 Once you've edited the files to resolve the conflicts, `git commit -a`.

 ### Tagging policy
-At any time you can tag your code:
+At any time you can tag your code, and push your tags to remote:
 ```
   git tag -a test1 -m "my tag"
+  git push origin --tags
 ```
-you can use any tags you want.
-Later those can be deleted.
+You can use any tags you want, later those can be deleted.

-For the global production though, we should stick with a convention.
+For the global production though, we should stick with a tagging convention.
 Tags should be **vX.Y** and I am starting them with **v6.1**.
 Such that the tag correspond to the nutuple_v6 name of ntuple production.
+If the new code changes the format of the ntuples (adding new varibles etc.) then the tag number should be incremented (to v7.1 etc) and the the ntuple production path name should changed correspondingly.

 [1]: https://twiki.cern.ch/twiki/bin/view/CMS/UserCodeNWUntupleProducer